kurrent-io/documentation/docs/getting-started/use-cases/mix-and-match-database/tutorial-3.md

 ---
-title: Section 3 - Project KurrentDB Events to Redis
+title: Part 3 - Project KurrentDB Events to Redis
 ---

-# Section 3: Project KurrentDB Events to Redis
+# Part 3: Project KurrentDB Events to Redis

 #### Introducing the Redis Projection Application
 This application projects KurrentDB events to Redis sorted sets to calculate the top 10 products across all carts over the past 24 hours.